FTP-droid/Logger/README.md

 //This option can be changed on a log to log basis if desired (explained further down in the documentation). const logger2 = new Logger('Second Logger', false);

-//If you prefer not having your logs saved in the logger object for retrieval later.
+//If you prefer not having your logs saved in the logger object for retrieval later, set the third parameter to false.
-//Note that the third paramater will set whether you want your logs to be saved.
 //There is more information on this option further down in the documentation. const logger3 = new Logger('Third Logger', true, false);
 ```